adityajain15/cincityApp/post.md

 Sometimes clusters form around cinematic time periods.
 One such cluster of short black-and-white movies from the 1900s in quite apparent

-It is observed that as we go from the left to the right the number of reviews of a movie increases; As a consequence, movies ingrained in pop culture stand out by themselves far away from the crowd.
+It is observed that as we go from the left to the right the number of reviews of a movie increases; As a consequence, movies ingrained in pop culture stand out by themselves, far away from the crowd.
+Similarly filmographies of popular directors, denoted by a web of lines in the visualization, such as Quentin Tarantino or Stanley Kubrick tend to reside towards the right side of the visualization.

 # Sandbox